OSGP/gxf-design-decisions/redesign/business-case/business-case.md

 We want to strengthen GXF's position as an opensource IOT device management and data collection platform.
 This will require us to rethink the way GXF is developed and designed.

-Here, we will describe the new ways we want to work and the reasoning behind it.
+This document will focus on the new way we want to work and how it differs from what we are used to.
+We won't go into specific tooling or frameworks until we are sure we want to go ahead with the project.

 ---

 ## Core principals of new design
 One of the most important changes to the design is the independent building and releasing of functional modules.
 The current design has large components that are hard to test and configure with a large set of responsibilities.

 ### Functional services
 The new design works with smaller, functional modules.